vadim-vic/Symbolic-regression/README.md

 data.
 It allows getting the model with fair quality and generalization ability in comparison to universal models.
 </p><p>
-A model is selected from an inductively generated set of the trial models according to the notion of adequacy: the model must be simple, stable and precise.
-These criterions are target functions and they are assigned according to given data.
-It is supposed that given data carries the information on the searched model and the noise as well.
+A model is selected from an inductively generated set of trial models according to the notion of adequacy: the model must be simple, stable, and precise.
+These criteria are assigned according to the given data.
+It is supposed that the given data carries the information on the searched model and the noise as well.
 The hypothesis of the probability distribution function defines a data generation hypothesis and as follows, the target